My two cents

-"My two cents" ("my 2¢") and its longer version "put my two cents in" is an American and Australian idiomatic expression, taken from the original English idiom "to put in my two-penny worth" or "put my tuppence in".
+"My two cents" ("my 2¢") and its longer version "put my two cents in" is an American and Australian idiomatic expression for offering one's opinion, taken from the original English idiom "to put in my two-penny worth" or "put my tuppence in".

 Origin

 The earliest reference to an analogue of "two cents/pence" appears in the lesson of the widow's mite from both the Gospel of Mark and the Gospel of Luke.
 In the biblical episode, several wealthy temple patrons donate large sums of money, while a poor widow places just two small coins into the offering.
-She finds greater favour with Jesus than the wealthy patrons however, as the two coins constitute her whole wealth, as opposed to a tiny fraction from the rich merchants of theirs.
+She finds greater favour with Jesus than the wealthy patrons, however, as the two coins constitute her whole wealth, as opposed to a tiny fraction of the rich merchants' fortunes.

-A possible origin may be from boxing in Nottingham during the 1900s.
-Jack Jetlamey, a well-known gambler despite the little money he had, was always willing to bet on Jack Johnson, a new hopeful boxer.
-Jetlamey was known to say "two, two, two my two cents in for Johnson", making the whole audience laugh at every match.

-Other likely origins are that "my two pennies' worth" is derived from the much older 16th-century English expression, "a penny for your thoughts", possibly a sarcastic response to receiving more opinion than was wanted "I said a penny for your thoughts, but I got two pennies' worth".
-There is also some belief that the idiom may have its origins in the early cost of postage in England, the "twopenny post", where two pennies were the normal charge of sending a letter containing one's words and thoughts or feelings to someone.
+"My two pennies' worth" might originate from the much older 16th-century English expression, "a penny for your thoughts", possibly a sarcastic response to receiving more opinion than was wanted ("I said a penny for your thoughts, but I got two pennies' worth").
+There is also some belief that the idiom may have its origins in the early cost of postage in England, the "twopenny post", where tuppence was the normal charge to post a letter.
+Further, in the 1920s, the conventional cost of a payphone call in the U.S. was two cents, so standard practice for anyone who might have to use a phone booth to make a call was to always have at least two cents on their person, a practice that may have facilitated use of the idiom.